I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Use Mindful Gray in the kitchen.

-The light mid-tone gray on the walls will contrast the light, bright white cabinets as well as complementing the gray marbling in the counters and the dark hardwood floors.
+The light mid-tone gray on the walls will contrast the light, bright white cabinets and complement the gray marbling in the counters and the dark hardwood floors.

 Mindful Gray on kitchen cabinets.